PoliMI-HPC-E-notes-projects-AndreVale69/NLA-challenges/challenge-1/README.md

     Answer: The sum between the matrix A3 and an identity matrix gives another convolution matrix: the sharpening (H_sh1).
 Therefore, we compute the linear system using the BiCGSTAB iteration method.
-    Finally, we obtain as a result an image with a visual sharpening effect.
-It is very clear when we compare it with the noise image.
-The main difference is the graininess (in the noise image), which is reduced in the result image.
+    Finally, we obtain as a result the (vector) image before the application of the sharpening filter H_sh1.
+    Since the final image after convolution is the vector w (representing the noise image), we can see how the sharpening effect works positively to clarify the image.

     Although the visual evidence may be sufficient, we also try to provide a mathematical point of view.
     The matrix construct in Task 10 belongs to the family of Toeplitz matrices.
 It can be recognized by its special